Internet-Draft Composite ML-KEM December 2024

 ss = KDF(mlkemSS || tradSS || tradCT || tradPK || Domain)

-5. Output shared secret key
+6. Output composite shared secret key

 return ss

-Figure 4: Composite-ML-KEM.Decap(sk, ct)
+Figure 3: Composite-ML-KEM.Decap(sk, ct)

 It is possible to use component private keys stored in separate software or hardware keystores.
 Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this document so long as it produces the same output and error handling as the process sketched above.